woowacourse-precourse/java-lotto-7/README.md

   - [ ] calculate a number of Lotto user buy
   - [ ] read input winning number and **bonus number from user**
   - [ ] print bought Lotto info that places ", " between numbers
-  - [ ] print winning Lotto info from bough Lotto info
+  - [ ] print winning Lotto info with the thousand separator from bought Lotto info
   - [ ] repeat read input when input is invalid
   - [ ] print rate of return